 - Details regarding advance notice, terms of reimbursement, intellectual property, etc., are provided on the approval form.

 BGS students participate in a variety of student-run organizations.
 Some groups are University-wide and include students in other schools (particularly SEAS, SAS, and Wharton); others are BGS-wide, and some are graduate group-specific.
 Some are organized specifically to foster career development skills, while others have a more general mission but include some career-focused programming.
 In addition, many graduate groups and training grants organize career-development activities with input from students.
 BGS encourages student groups to publicize events open to all students via the BGS Career Development calendar, blog, and other mechanisms.
-Contact Rebecca Lopez for more information.
+Contact Candace Cain for more information.
 A list of student groups offering career-development activities is provided below.